OlivierGeorgeon/osoyoo/docs/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 **Step #2 -- Using your House/Workplace Wi-Fi to Communicate with the Robot Car**

 In Part I in one of the last Steps we created a Wi-Fi server ("hotspot") out of the Arduino board's Wi-Fi shield, and we logged our smartphone into this Wi-Fi server ("hotspot").
-Then we used an app on our phone to control the robot car via a Wi-Fil linkage between the two.
+Then we used an app on our phone to control the robot car via a Wi-Fi linkage between the two.

-In this new step we make the robot car act as an ordinary devide on our home/workplace LAN (local area network).
+In this new step we make the robot car act as an ordinary device on our home/workplace LAN (local area network).
 This is just a tiny bit more complicated (actually, really not.... if your Wi-Fi does not have strange security layers it should work well) than before, but more useful.
 Indeed, in Part II for communication of the robot car with our Python program, we will want every device (i.e, the Arduino board Wi-Fi and the desktop/laptop Wi-Fi ) to log into the same LAN (local area network).

 In this Step #2 we will not be doing any programming of our own, but use the software already prepared by Osoyoo.